thxkew/pptk.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I am Peerawat Pannattee, a Ph.D. student at Tokyo Metropolitan University, where I focus on leveraging deep learning to assess user experience (UX) in virtual reality (VR) environments.
-Born and raised in Thailand, I pursued my academic journey at King Mongkut's University of Technology Thonburi (KMUTT), Bangkok, where I earned both my B.E. degree in Electronics and Telecommunication (2019) and M.E. degree in Electrical Engineering (2022).
+I am a Ph.D. student at Tokyo Metropolitan University, specializing in deep learning techniques to assess user experience (UX) in virtual reality (VR).
+My research focuses on using AI to analyze user interactions and responses in VR environments, with a particular emphasis on cybersickness, sense of presence, and emotional states.
+By applying AI to these areas, I aim to enhance how users interact with immersive technologies and improve the overall experience.

-During my Master's research, I delved into fingerspelling recognition from video data, which posed significant challenges due to variations in factors like background, frame rate, camera distance, signing speed, and signer differences.
-This research, which aimed to process continuous videos using deep learning, allowed me to develop a method that achieved state-of-the-art results in the field.
-This success sparked my passion for exploring the application of artificial intelligence (AI) in human behavior analysis, leading me to investigate the intersection of AI, VR, and psychology.

-My current research involves using deep learning techniques to study how user interactions and movements in VR environments can be analyzed to assess UX elements such as cybersickness, sense of presence, and emotional states.
-The controlled and immersive nature of VR provides an ideal platform for studying human behavior and cognition, which has motivated me to explore how AI can enhance UX in VR applications, making them more effective tools for research and practical use.

-As I continue my Ph.D. studies, I am excited to push the boundaries of AI and VR, with a vision to develop smarter and more intuitive systems for human-computer interaction in virtual spaces
+I completed my M.E. in Electrical Engineering at KMUTT, Thailand, where my Master's research focused on fingerspelling recognition in challenging video settings, including variations in background, frame rate, and signer characteristics.
+My method achieved state-of-the-art results, significantly deepening my understanding of deep learning and its applications in real-world problems.

+Currently, my research is centered on understanding human behavior and cognitive responses in VR, exploring how AI can help study and improve how we interact with virtual environments.
+This work contributes to the broader field of human-computer interaction (HCI), where technology is used to analyze and enhance user experience.

+Outside of my academic work, I am passionate about exploring new AI applications, especially those that can advance our understanding of the mind and improve user-centric technology design.

+If you're interested in learning more about my research or collaborating on projects, please feel free to get in touch!